conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 conda-forge uses macOS SDK 10.9 to build software so that they can be deployed to all macOS versions newer than 10.9.
 Sometimes, some packages require a newer SDK to build with.
 While the default version 10.9 can be overridden using the following changes to the recipe, it should be done as a last resort.
+Please consult with core team if this is something you think you need.

 To use a new SDK, add the following in ``recipe/conda_build_config.yaml``